-Mr. Sébastien Bourassa began his career at Savaria as a teenager in a hands-on role, installing stair lifts and later managing the Montréal sales office.
-In 2002, he became Production Director for the Corporation's stair lift department.
+President and Chief Executive Officer SAVARIA CORPORATION Sebastien Bourassa is the President and CEO since January 1st, 2024 and was previously appointed in 2023 as Chief Operating Officer for the Corporation.
+Previously, he held the position of Vice President Operations & Integrations for Savaria since 2017 overseeing general operations of Savaria and the integration of newly acquired businesses to maximize synergies.
+He began his career at Savaria as a teenager in a hands-on role installing stair lifts and later managing the Montréal sales office.
+In 2002, he became Production Director for the Corporation's stairlift department.

 With his keen vision for the future, Mr. Bourassa suggested that Savaria establish a presence in China in order to gain competitive advantages for production and supplier relationships.
-He opened a division of Savaria in China in 2007, which enabled Savaria to improve its efficiency by building subassemblies for its North American elevating and lift products, while working closely with local suppliers to ensure that quality standards were met.
+He opened a division of Savaria in China in 2007, which enabled Savaria to improve its efficiency by building subassemblies for its North American elevating and lift products while working closely with local suppliers to ensure quality standards were met.
 Mr. Bourassa lived in China from 2009 to 2015.
-This initiative has provided critical advantages for Savaria and Savaria Huizhou has continuously grown in size.
+This initiative has provided critical advantages for Savaria, and Savaria Huizhou has continuously grown in size.

-Upon moving back to Canada in 2015, he became Operations Vice President for one year before taking on his current role.
+After moving back to Canada, in 2016 he became Vice President Operations for one year.
 Mr. Bourassa has a Bachelor of Business Administration from HEC Montréal as well as an EMBA from Ivey Business School (Hong Kong).
-He resides in the Greater Toronto Area.

-2022 meeting attendance 100% Committee membership None Other public company boards in the past five years None Securities held 295,966 common shares 150,000 stock options Total equity ownership: \$5,201,205
+Director since 2017 2023 meeting attendance (1) 8/8 (100%) Not independent Committee membership None Other public company boards in the past five years None Securities held 338,552 common shares 420,071 stock options Total equity ownership: \$7,369,294